Gateway to the Savage Frontier: Plot overview

 Basically, Zhentil Keep plans to use these magical statues to open a way through an otherwise-unpassable desert for their armies.
 If successful, the party is hailed as the "Heroes of Ascore", which is carried over into the sequel.

 Reception

 SSI sold 62,581 copies of Gateway to the Savage Frontier.
 The title was the #1 selling MS-DOS game in North America in August 1991.

+Jim Trunzo reviewed Gateway to the Savage Frontier in White Wolf #29 (Oct./Nov., 1991), rating it a 4 out of 5 and stated that "Gateway to the Savage Frontier earns high marks for graphics, text and depth.
+The mystery storyline is both interesting and believable but, to reiterate, it doesn't tie you down.
+The new wilderness style adds greatly to the freshness of the product and proves that there's truth to the idea that 'more is better'."

 The game was reviewed in 1992 in Dragon #177 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.
 Scorpia of Computer Gaming World in 1993 called Gateway to the Savage Frontier "standard Gold Box fare ... you've played this many times before".

 According to GameSpy, "it was a polished revision of what the early games in the Gold Box series were like, and felt very welcome, to those who'd gotten a bit weary of the far-flung conventions of its most recent installments".